bengourley/anytime/Readme.md

 - `initialValue` - value to set the date picker to.
 Defaults to `new Date()`
 - `format` - [moment-style](http://momentjs.com/docs/#/displaying/format/) date format string.
 Defaults to `'h:mma on dddd D MMMM YYYY'`
 - `timezone` - [moment-style](http://momentjs.com/timezone/) timezone string (e.g. 'Europe/London').
 Defaults to current timezone
+- `moment` - by default moment uses english.
+If you want to use a different language, load in a locale to moment and pass it in.
+See [the i18n section](#i18n) for more info.

 #### `picker.render()` - Renders the date picker
 #### `picker.show()` - Shows the date picker
 #### `picker.hide()` - Hides the date picker
 #### `picker.destroy()` - Destroys the date picker instance
+#### `picker.on('change', fn)` - when the user sets a new date value, the change event is emitted

 #### Internal API methods - you probably won't need these
 ##### `picker.renderHeader()` - Renders the header